wilsonmar/azure-quickly/README.md

 People leave resources running because they <strong>don't want to spend their life repeating the manual toil</strong> of clicking though the Azure Portal GUI, as described by most Azure tutorials.

-This repo (at <a target="_blank" href="https://github.com/wilsonmar/azure-quickly">https://github.com/wilsonmar/azure-quickly</a>) contains automation scripts which enable you to confidently <strong>delete Resource Groups</strong> when you're resting or playing becuase it enables you to <strong>get resources back</strong> with just a few commands, even with a brand-new Subscription.
+This repo (at <a target="_blank" href="https://github.com/wilsonmar/azure-quickly">https://github.com/wilsonmar/azure-quickly</a>) contains automation scripts which enable you to confidently <strong>delete Resource Groups</strong> when you're resting or playing because it enables you to <strong>get resources back</strong> with just a few commands, even with a brand-new Subscription.

 You save money because you don't have to leave resources running, consuming credits or running up your credit card bill.